-“Jasmine was experiencing the onset of rheumatoid arthritis,” says Anders Peck, M.D., a rheumatologist at The Seattle Arthritis Clinic at Northwest Hospital & Medical Center and Jasmine’s doctor.
+“Jasmine was experiencing the onset of rheumatoid arthritis,” says Anders Peck, M.D., a rheumatologist at The Seattle Arthritis Clinic at Northwest Outpatient Medical Center and Jasmine’s doctor.

 “It’s not like one day you wake up and everything is terrible, but severe pain and stiffness can start and worsen over a course of several days to a week.
 People might notice significant stiffness in the morning and swollen joints without any mechanical trigger.
 They may find that they have difficulties doing simple things such as lifting a coffee cup, writing or buttoning a shirt,” says Peck.